smartheim/core/README.md

 A best effort approach is used (by watching directories and checking file sizes once in a while), which simply stops an Addon that exceeds the quota.
 You can disable this via `ohx-core --disable-quota-enforcement`.

+**Self healing**: OHX Core tries its best to keep running and cope with certain conditions like expired certificates, low disk space and low memory.
+Set policies for each condition, for example `ohx-core --low-memory-policy=gradually-restart-addons --low-disk-space-policy=stop-addons`.

 ## Architecture

 In-depth explanations are given on https://openhabx.com.
 A quick run down on the architecure follows.